 Output Parameter Description/Values Transmit SAP Check this checkbox to enable SAP announcements.
-Name If SAP is enabled, enter a unique name for the Session Description (Optional) Enter an expanded description of the Session.
+Name Note Name is a required field for SAP entry.
+Description (Optional) Enter an expanded description of the Session.
 Keywords (Optional) Enter one or more keywords to associate with the Session.
 Keywords can serve as filters.
 Author (Optional) Enter the name of the program's author.
-Address Note Leave this blank to use the standard SAP address.
-Port Note Leave this blank to use the standard SAP port.
+Address Type in a valid multicast address for the SAP announcement.
+Note Leave this blank to use the standard SAP address.
+Port Type in a valid port number for the SAP announcement.
+Range = 1025-65535 Note Leave this blank to use the standard SAP port.